The 20 Best Familial Periodic Paralysis Doctors in The United States

 English

 Dr. Charlotte Sumner is a Professor of Neurology and Neuroscience at Johns Hopkins University School of Medicine.
 Dr. Sumner cares for patients with genetically-mediated neuromuscular diseases.
 Her practice is notable for a focus on individuals with inherited neuromuscular disorders of peripheral nerves and motor neurons, including spinal muscular atrophy (SMA) and Charcot-Marie-Tooth (CMT) disease.
 She co-directs the Johns Hopkins Muscular Dystrophy Association Care Center, the Spinal Muscular Atrophy (SMA), and the Charcot-Marie-Tooth (CMT) clinics, which deliver multidisciplinary clinical care, engage in international natural history studies, and provide cutting edge therapeutics.
 Dr. Sumner’s research focuses on developing treatments for degenerative disorders of motor neurons and peripheral nerves.
 Her laboratory uses human tissues and induced pluripotent cell lines, mouse models and cultured cells to characterize disease mechanisms and develop treatments.
 Dr. Charlotte Sumner received her medical degree from the University of Pennsylvania School of Medicine following undergraduate studies at Princeton University.
 She completed internal medicine internship and neurology residency at the University of California San Francisco, after which she returned to the east coast for a neuromuscular fellowship at Johns Hopkins and a neurogenetics fellowship in the Neurogenetics Branch at the National Institute of Neurological Disorders and Stroke.
 She joined the neurology faculty at Johns Hopkins in 2006.
 Dr. Sumner is rated as an Experienced provider by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Spinal Muscular Atrophy (SMA), Charcot-Marie-Tooth Disease, Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, and Gastrostomy.
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Spinal Muscular Atrophy (SMA), Charcot-Marie-Tooth Disease, Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, and Gastrostomy.
+Dr. Sumner is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Familial Periodic Paralysis